pepellou/plugins.jquery.com/README.md

 8. `node src/wp-update.js`
     * This is intended to run as a long running processes, monitored by a system such as monit.

+### TESTS

+Tests are made with Jasmine.
+Dependencies are included in the vendor folder.
+To run all tests, just open the file test/SpecRunner.html in a browser with Javascript capabilities.